Dualizable tensor categories: The Radford adjoints and the quadruple dual

 extending the 2-framed 2-dimensional field theory $\cF_\cC: \FrBord_2 \ra \TC_{(3,2)}$ to the $(\infty,2)$-category $\mathrm{Bord}^{3\text{-}\mathrm{fr}}_2$ of 3-framed 0-, 1-, and 2-dimensional bordisms. \end{corollary}

-\nid The proof assumes more familiarity with the cobordism hypothesis than we have heretofore presumed (see Theorem~\ref{thm:chstruc}), and the reader can skip it without consequence for the remainder of the paper.
+\nid The proof assumes more familiarity with the cobordism hypothesis than we have heretofore presumed (see Theorem~\ref{thm:chstruc}), and the reader can skip it without consequence for the remainder of the book.

 \begin{proof} As before, let $\cF_\cC$ denote the 2-framed 2-dimensional field theory associated to the finite tensor category $\cC$.
 By the cobordism hypothesis, a descent of $\cF_\cC$ to a 3-framed theory is given by providing $\cC$ with the structure of an $\Omega(O(3)/O(2))$-homotopy fixed point.
 Here $\Omega(O(3)/O(2))$ acts on $\TC$ via the map $\Omega(O(3)/O(2)) \simeq \Omega S^2 \xra{2} SO(2) \ra \mathrm{Aut}(\TC)$, where the $SO(2)$ action on $\TC$ is via the Serre automorphism.
 Such a homotopy fixed point is precisely determined by a null homotopy of the square of the Serre automorphism, which is provided for any Radford object by Corollary~\ref{cor:serreinvserre}. \end{proof}